Elected Positions

 Program Representatives

 Role: The program representatives are the liaisons between each residency/fellow program and RFPU-NW.
 At most unions, these are referred to as union stewards.
 Each program has a minimum of one.
 These are volunteer, non-elected positions.
-They answer resident questions, escalate to the board when necessary, and communicate with the residents regarding RFPU-NW news.
+They answer resident questions, escalate to the board when necessary, and communicate with the residents regarding RFPU/CIR news.
 While not officially on the board, they are highly encouraged to attend board meetings and give their input on any or all issues.

 Term: July 1st through June 30th of the following year.
 Program Representatives are accepted on a rolling basis.